What is a virtual data room?

 A virtual data room (VDR) is a secure online space for storing and sharing sensitive information and confidential documents.
-Virtual data rooms also enable safe collaboration between the users that have access to VDR space.
+Virtual data rooms also enable safe collaboration between the users who have access to VDR space.

 Virtual data rooms are most commonly used during complex financial transactions, such as mergers and acquisitions and the due diligence process in particular.
 VDRs allow for the secure sharing and reviewing of confidential data among multiple parties involved in the transaction.